raphaelmansuy/course_generator/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## Copyright

-The copyright of the prompts used to generate the content of this project is reserved to Raphaël MANSUY.
+**The copyright of the prompts used to generate the content of this project is reserved to Raphaël MANSUY.
+This copyright is not covered by the Apache 2.0 License.**

 ---